Reproduction and Replication of an Adversarial Stylometry Experiment

-Anonymous communication provides an important counterweight to commercial and government surveillance \citep{wallace1999anonymity}.
-But maintaining anonymity is a challenge.
-In an online setting, IP traffic analysis \citep{mishra2020don} and behavioral fingerprinting \citep{monrose2000keystroke, ahmed2007new} are familiar threats to user privacy.
-Analyzing an individual's writing style may also yield clues to their identity \citep{rao2000can}.
+Commercial and government entities are known to monitor the online activities of individuals through techniques such as Internet Protocol (IP) traffic analysis and behavioral fingerprinting, posing well-documented threats to user privacy.
+Anonymous communication provides a counterweight to these threats by enabling individuals to communicate online without disclosing their identity.
+Through techniques such as encryption and anonymous routing, individuals can shield their online activities from being monitored and tracked.
+Nevertheless, maintaining anonymity remains a challenge, even with a secure channel.
+This is because the analysis of an individual's writing style typically yields useful clues about their identity.

-Authorship attribution techniques allow an adversary to guess the author of an anonymous text by comparing the writing style in the unsigned text with the style found in writing samples from likely authors \citep{juola2008authorship}.
+\textit{Authorship attribution} techniques allow an adversary to guess the author of an anonymous text by comparing the writing style in the unsigned text with the style found in writing samples from likely authors.
 Past research shows that authorship attribution techniques tend to identify the author of an unsigned text at a rate far better than chance \citep{juola2008authorship, koppel2009computational, stamatatos2009survey}.
-To achieve this rate of success, only a modest amount of pre-existing writing needs to be collected from candidate authors \citep{eder2015does, rao2000can}.
-Previous research reports that standard authorship attribution methods achieve over 90\% accuracy given a set of 50 candidate authors \citep{abbasi2008writeprints} and 25\% accuracy given 100,000 candidates \citep{narayanan2012feasibility}.
-The models used in the studies are familiar (e.g., support vector machine and naïve Bayes) and they use a few hundred linguistic features extracted from a couple of thousand words of pre-existing writing.
-For individual who wish to remain anonymous while sharing even modest amounts of prose, standard authorship attribution methods present a serious obstacle.
+To achieve this rate of success, only a modest amount of pre-existing writing needs to be collected from candidate authors \citep{rao2000can, eder2015does}.
+For example, previous research reports that standard authorship attribution methods achieve over 90\% accuracy given a set of 50 candidate authors \citep{abbasi2008writeprints} and 25\% accuracy given 100,000 candidates \citep{narayanan2012feasibility}.
+The models used in the studies are familiar (e.g., support vector machines and naïve Bayes classifiers) and use a few hundred linguistic features extracted from a few thousand words of pre-existing writing.
+For individuals who wish to remain anonymous while sharing even modest amounts of prose, standard authorship attribution methods present a serious obstacle.

 Authorship attribution's threat to user privacy has arguably increased in recent years because collecting pre-existing writing samples has become easier: in an era of text-based social media, writing samples are frequently available online.
-A survey from the Pew Research Center shows 38\% of 792 American adults reported that ``things [they] have written using [their] name[s]'' were available online \citep{rainie2013anonymity}.
+In a survey conducted by the Pew Research Center, 38\% of 792 American adults reported that ``things [they] have written using [their] name[s]'' were available online \citep{rainie2013anonymity}.
+It is therefore a matter of some urgency to develop and refine techniques to defeat or frustrate stylometric fingerprinting.